dark-loop/functions-authorize/README.md

       .DisableAuthorization(Configuration.GetValue<bool>("AuthOptions:DisableAuthorization"));
   ```

-  Its always recommended to encapsulate this logic within checks for environments to ensure that if the configuration setting is unintentionally moved to a non-desired environment, it would not affect security of our HTTP triggered functions.
+  It's always recommended to encapsulate this logic within checks for environments to ensure that if the configuration setting is unintentionally moved to a non-desired environment, it would not affect security of our HTTP triggered functions.
 This change adds a helper method to identify if you are running the function app in the local environment:
   ```c#
   if (builder.IsLocalAuthorizationContext())
   {